david-allen-young/pid-heater-sim/README.md

 ## 🎯 What It Does

-This project simulates a basic thermal system using:
+This project simulates a thermal control system using:
-- A **PID feedback controller** to regulate temperature toward a setpoint
+- **Multiple PID controllers**—each managing a separate heating zone
-- **Real-time logic** with timer-driven execution using threads and condition variables
+- **Real-time logic** using timer-driven threads and condition variables
-- **Simulated sensor noise** to reflect real-world uncertainty
+- **Simulated sensor noise** and low-pass filtering
-- A **low-pass filter (LPF)** to smooth noisy sensor input
-- **Variable cooling** based on deviation from ambient temperature
+- **Passive cooling** based on deviation from ambient temperature
+- **Inter-zone thermal coupling** to mimic heat diffusion
-- A **live ASCII bar graph** to visualize temperature and heat output in real time
+- **ASCII-based live bar graphs** to show temperature and heat output
+- **Time display in seconds** with fixed precision

-Temperature starts at 20°C and rises toward the user-defined setpoint (default: 75°C) with heat applied each cycle according to PID output and offset by passive cooling.
+Each zone begins at 20°C and attempts to reach the user-defined setpoint (default: 75°C).
+Heating is driven by PID output and offset by cooling and neighbor-zone interaction.

 ---